Leant-Leaned | Commonly Confused Words

 etymology

-• Leant is primarily used in British English, while leaned is more commonly used in American English.
+• Leant is more commonly used in British English, whereas leaned is more prevalent in American English.

-• Both words are the past tense of lean.
+• Both words are the past tense of the verb lean, which means to incline or rest against something.

 © 2025 Lithium Lab Pte Ltd